 Are Nonprofits Required to be PCI Compliant?

 The simple answer is yes.
-All merchants (businesses or organizations) who accept, store, or transmit credit card data are required to be PCI compliant.
+All merchants (businesses or organizations) that accept, store, or transmit credit card data must be PCI compliant.
 This requirement extends to nonprofit organizations, charities, schools, and churches.
-Even if your organization processes a very small volume of credit card sales or donations, you must maintain PCI security standards to protect your constituent data.
+Even if your organization processes only a very small volume of credit card sales or donations, you must maintain PCI security standards to protect your constituent data.

-The Payment Card Industry (PCI) Data Security Standard is a worldwide standard for payment cards (credit and debit cards) and consumer financial data protection.
-It incorporates the requirements of the Visa USA Cardholder Information Security Program (CISP) and the Visa International Account Information Security (AIS) program, the MasterCard International Site Data Protection (SDP) program, as well as the security requirements of American Express DSS, DiscoverCard DISC and the Japan Credit Bureau (JCB).
+The Payment Card Industry (PCI) Data Security Standard is a global standard for protecting payment card data (credit and debit cards) and consumer financial data.
+It incorporates the requirements of the Visa USA Cardholder Information Security Program (CISP) and the Visa International Account Information Security (AIS) program, the MasterCard International Site Data Protection (SDP) program, as well as the security requirements of American Express DSS, DiscoverCard DISC, and the Japan Credit Bureau (JCB).

 How Can Organizations Become PCI Compliant?